 The fact that the motorcyclist was not insured will not prevent a claim as the Motor Insurers Bureau (known as the MIB) will pay out compensation for accidents involving uninsured motor vehicles including motor bikes.

-If you would like to commence a claim or discuss your son’s fatal accident with me in person free of charge click fatal pedestrian RTA compensation claim solicitor.
+Use our fatal pedestrian accident compensation claim solicitor help – if you would like to commence a claim or discuss your son’s fatal pedestrian RTA with our specialist solicitors free of charge.